psas/avionics-cad/av3/imu-adapter/readme.txt

 WARNING: Test points are on both sides of board, so if the board is against metal, make sure it's truly single-sided PCB.

-TODO:

-1. Change 3x 6 pin connector to 1x 16 pin connector - see TSM-116-DV.
-Holes become centered about the connector.
-2. Double check all dimensions, particularly ADIS footprint to connector.
-3. Maybe check the grid.